Robert N. McClelland

 Robert Nelson McClelland (November 20, 1929 – September 10, 2019) was an American surgeon.
-In 1963, he worked unsuccessfully to save the life of U.S. President John F. Kennedy after he was fatally shot, and two days later, the life of Kennedy's assassin, Lee Harvey Oswald.
+On November 22, 1963, he worked unsuccessfully to save the life of U.S. President John F. Kennedy after he was fatally shot, and two days later, the life of Kennedy's assassin, Lee Harvey Oswald.

 Early life and education

 Robert Nelson McClelland was born on November 20, 1929, in Gilmer, Texas.
 His father, Robert, was a butcher, and his mother, Verna McClelland née Nelson, worked for a federal relief agency.
 He graduated from University of Texas at Austin in 1950 and University of Texas Medical Branch in 1954.

 Career

 McClelland was a medical officer in the United States Air Force for two years and was stationed overseas in Germany for a time.
 After completing a residency at Parkland Memorial Hospital, he was hired as a faculty member at the University of Texas Southwestern Medical Center.
 His specialty was in surgery related to the liver, pancreas, and biliary tract.

-In 1974, McClelland created and was the first editor for the very successful Selected Readings in General Surgery, aiming to present to students and surgeons the most useful of medical-journal articles (now published by the American College of Surgeons).
+In 1974, McClelland created and was the first editor for the very successful Selected Readings in General Surgery, aiming to present to students and surgeons the most useful of medical-journal articles, now published by the American College of Surgeons.
 After 45 years on the faculty at Southwestern Medical Center, McClelland retired in August 2007.
 In September 2007, he was appointed Professor Emeritus of Surgery at the UT Southwestern Medical Center, remaining involved in medical-student education.